kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 As this KEP changes the allowed values for `minReplicas`, special care is required for the downgrade case to not prevent any kind of updates for HPA objects using `minReplicas: 0`.
 The alpha code already accepts `minReplicas: 0` with the flag enabled or disabled since Kubernetes version 1.16 downgrades to any version >= 1.16 aren't an issue.

 The new flag `enableScaleToZero` defaults to `false`, which was has been the previous behavior.
-In flag should be disabled before downgrading as otherwise the
+The flag should be disabled before downgrading as otherwise the
 HPA for deployments with zero replicas will be disabled until replicas have been raised explicitly to at least `1`.